 - Home Brewery's - Use for bottling your finished product, or use to transfer from one large container to another.

-- Effective.
 Quickly drain liquid from one location, and move it to another.
-With a 3.5 gallon flow rate, this thing will empty a five gallon jug in under two minutes, and thanks to the strong suction created, very little, if anything, will be left in the container.
+With a 10.5 gallon flow rate, this thing will empty a five gallon jug in no time, and thanks to the strong suction created, very little, if anything, will be left in the container.

 What Liquids Can It Handle

-Salt water may harm the copper valve over time, but any other liquid that flows properly should be compatible just so long as it is not known to affect copper also.
+Salt water may harm the copper valve on the Super Safety Siphon over time, but any other liquid that flows properly should be compatible just so long as it is not known to affect copper also.
 The anti-static hose makes it totally safe, and fully compatible with volatile liquids like gas, and the food grade material makes it ideal for drinking water and other beverages that will be consumed.
 Use the list below as a guide to show what this siphon can handle.

 - diesel fuel